1. Jainism was founded by__________.

 Explanation: Shvetambaras maintained scriptures in Prakrit.

-40. The Jain text Tattvarthasutra was written by:
+40. The Jain text Tattvarthasutra was written by__________.

 A) Kundakunda